MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 - Solutions
 - Environments

 Based on the resource, makers can filter their resources to the following compliance status:

 - **Missing Details** indicates that the compliance process or an admin has requested more details to be submitted to bring the resource back into compliance.
 - **Flagged as inactive** indicates that the resource has been marked as inactive.
-- **Non-compliant** indicates that the resource is currently non compliant with existing DLP or billing policies, often this means that the resource can't be used until the problem is resolved.
+- **Non-compliant** indicates that the resource is currently noncompliant with existing DLP or billing policies; often this means that the resource can't be used until the problem is resolved.
 - **Re-publish needed** (for canvas apps only) indicates that the app hasn't been published in the past 60 days.
 - **Missing description** indicates that the resource needs a description populated to help the admin understand what the resource is used for.